CDCgov/dibbs-text-to-code/data_curation/README.md

 53781-1|Acetamin+Propoxyph Pnl Ur-mCnc|Acetaminophen and Propoxyphene panel [Mass/volume] - Urine|Acetaminophen and Propoxyphene panel (U) [Mass/Vol]||ACET; Acetamidophenol; Acetamin+Propoxyph Pnl; Acetaminoph; Acetominophen; Algaphan; APAP; c209; C55; Cosalgesic; Cotonal-65; Darvocet; Darvon; Depronal; Dextrogesic; Dextropropoxyphene; Distalgesic; Dolasan; Doloxene; D-propoxyphene; DRUG/TOXICOLOGY; Drugs; Hydroxyacetanilide; Level; Mass concentration; N-(4-Hydroxyphenyl)acetanilide; N-Acetyl-p-aminophenol; Napsalgesic; p-Acetamidophenol; Pan; PANEL.DRUG & TOXICOLOGY; Panl; Paracetamol; p-Hydroxyacetanilide; Pnl; Point in time; Propoxyph pnl; QNT; Quan; Quant; Quantitative; Random; Tylenol; u209; UA; UR; Urn

 ```
-- Code: A unique identifier for a specific test or observation, typically in a 5-digit-then-a-dash format (e.g., 806-0).
+- code: A unique identifier for a specific test or observation, typically in a 5-digit-then-a-dash format (e.g., 806-0).
-- Short Name: A concise name used for quick displays, such as in a report's column header.
+- short_name: A concise name used for quick displays, such as in a report's column header.
-- Long Name (Long Common Name): A more readable, expanded version of the LOINC concept, created to be user-friendly for clinicians.
+- long_name (Long Common Name): A more readable, expanded version of the LOINC concept, created to be user-friendly for clinicians.
-- Display Name: A flexible field that can be the Long Common Name, Short Name, or another name for the term, depending on how the user or system wants to present it.
+- display_name: A flexible field that can be the Long Common Name, Short Name, or another name for the term, depending on how the user or system wants to present it.
-- Definition Description (Fully-Specified Name): The formal, six-part description that provides the complete and standardized meaning of the observation.
+- definition_desc (Fully-Specified Name): The formal, six-part description that provides the complete and standardized meaning of the observation.
-- Related Names: This category can include various other terms or synonyms used to describe the same test or observation, helping to map local codes to the LOINC standard.
+- related_names: This category can include various other terms or synonyms used to describe the same test or observation, helping to map local codes to the LOINC standard.
 List of terms is `;` delimited.

 #### Extracts

-- [Lab Orders](../data/snoinc_extracts/loinc_lab_orders_20250926.csv) - LOINC provides codes that represent the specific clinical concept of the test being ordered, or in other words a request made to a laboratory to perform a specific test or panel of tests.
+- **Lab Orders** - LOINC provides codes that represent the specific clinical concept of the test being ordered, or in other words a request made to a laboratory to perform a specific test or panel of tests.
 In HL7v2 this would be the equivalent of an OBR.
+   - File Name: `../data/snoinc_extracts/loinc_lab_orders_<YYYYMMDD>.csv`

-- [Lab Results](../data/snoinc_extracts/loinc_lab_result_20250926.csv) - The LOINC code identifies the performed test, the actual information or observation that comes back from the laboratory after the order has been fulfilled, and is combined with a result value and unit of measure (See other valuesets for more information) to form the complete lab result.
+- **Lab Results** - The LOINC code identifies the performed test, the actual information or observation that comes back from the laboratory after the order has been fulfilled, and is combined with a result value and unit of measure (See other valuesets for more information) to form the complete lab result.
 In HL7v2 this would be the equivalent of an OBX.
+   - File Name: `../data/snoinc_extracts/loinc_lab_results_<YYYYMMDD>.csv`

-- [Lab Names](../data/snoinc_extracts/loinc_lab_names_20250926.csv) - The LOINC codes and terms for both Lab Orders and Lab Results in a single set.
+- **Lab Names** - The LOINC codes and terms for both Lab Orders and Lab Results in a single set.
 This is primarily used to satisfy the models used for determining the correct code for Lab Orders and Resulting Labs in TTC.
+   - File Name: `../data/snoinc_extracts/loinc_lab_names_<YYYYMMDD>.csv`

 ---